Can I install Torklift products myself?

 Do I need to add the Basic SpringLoad Kit if I have the Original FastGuns?

-No, the Original FastGuns have an internal set spring inside the square turbuckle body.
-The spring is not visible from the outside of the turnbuckle, but if your run your hand down the body of the FastGun you can feel the extrusion of the spring inside at the bottom of the turnbuckle body.
+No. The Original FastGuns have an internal set spring inside the square turnbuckle body.
+The spring is not visible from the outside of the turnbuckle, but if you run your hand down the body of the FastGun you can feel the extrusion of the spring inside at the bottom of the turnbuckle body.

 Will the FastGuns work with other camper tie down systems?

-Yes, our FastGun long-range turnbuckles are applicable for all frame and bumper mounted camper tie down systems and our FastGun short range are available for all bed mounted systems.
+Yes.
+Our FastGun long-range turnbuckles are applicable for all frame and bumper mounted camper tie down systems.
+We also have our FastGun short range turnbuckles available which are designed for all bed-mounted systems.

 My tie down insert has two keeper pinholes, which one do I use?

-Either keeper pinhole may be used.
+Either keeper pinhole may be used for the truck camper tie downs.
 Two keeper pin locations are supplied to maximize versatility in adjustment.